Unboxed-Software/solana-course/content/token22-on-chain.md

 wallet = "/YOUR/PATH/HERE/id.json"
 ```

-If you don't know what your current keypair path is you can always run the solana cli to find out.
+If you don't know what your current keypair path is you can always run the Solana cli to find out.

 ```bash
 solana config get